-4.10 More information on the 'Limited Assurance' audits is set out in paragraphs 5.2 and 5.3.
+4.9 Out of twenty-three audits; three had limited assurance, fourteen reasonable, and six substantial assurance.
+More information on three 'Limited Assurance' audits is set out in paragraphs 5.1 and 5.2.

 External Audit and Other External Review Bodies